Cuso International

-Cuso International (formerly CUSO, Canadian University Service Overseas) is a Canadian international development organization that connects communities around the world with skilled Canadians to help end poverty and inequality.
+Cuso International (formerly known as CUSO, Canadian University Service Overseas) is a Canadian international development organization that connects communities around the world with skilled Canadians to help end poverty and inequality.
 Established in 1961, Cuso International has deployed more than 15,000 volunteers and has worked in more than 100 countries on long-term development projects.

 Cuso envisions "a world where all people are able to realize their potential, develop their skills and participate fully in society."
-Its mission is to "reduce poverty and inequality through the efforts of volunteers, partners and donors."
+Its mission is to "reduce poverty and inequality through the combined efforts of volunteers, partners and donors."
 Cuso's priorities are focused on advancing gender equality and the empowerment of women and girls; improving access to and quality of economic opportunities for young people; and engaging volunteers to help achieve the United Nations Sustainable Development Goals.
 In 2018–19, programs benefited 4.15 million people—of which 72% were women and children—in 21 countries across four continents.